Keyboard shortcuts

 Use set to update metadata (set name, set ri) or machine configuration (set gear, set girdle).
 The change applies immediately and carries forward to later lines.

-set cube 3.0Number interpreted as the cube’s edge lengthRebuilds the starting blank as a cube of the given size before additional cuts.This discards previously cut geometry, so place it near the top of a file.
+set cube 3.0Number interpreted as the cube’s edge lengthRebuilds the starting blank as a cube of the given size.
+Useful when you need extra “rough” after running out of material mid-cut.

 let – save a value for later

-let table = mp(G1) stores a point or number so you can reuse it further down.
-Inside macros, the binding disappears when the macro finishes; elsewhere it lives to the end of the file.
-Edge helpers are the only exception: they emit two points, so let edge_ref = edge(...) is invalid—always destructure the pair.
+let pt = mp(G1) stores a point or number in a variable named pt so you can reuse it further down.
+Inside macros, the variable disappears when the macro finishes; elsewhere, it is available until the end of the file.

 set name "Edge destructuring"